connecting

 Lovely photos to see on: www.ambiente.lk

-To the South Coast from the Hill Country – you will need to drive.
+To reach the South Coast from the Hill Country – you will need to drive.

 Yala National Park

-besides elephants and other wildlife, this is one of the best places to spot a leopard.
+Prime destination on the southeast coast to see elephants and other wildlife- one of the best places to spot a leopard.

 https://www.yalasrilanka.lk/